PluginCafe/cinema4d_py_sdk_extended/scripts/03_application_development/readme.md

 ## Introduction

-The classic API as well as the MAXON API provide generic application development components to handle threads, files, GUI elements etc.
+The Cinema API as well as the MAXON API provide generic application development components to handle threads, files, GUI elements etc.

 ## Content

-* **files_media**: *The classic API and MAXON API provide tools and classes to handle file and media data.
+* **files_media**: *The Cinema API and MAXON API provide tools and classes to handle file and media data.
 If possible, the classes of the MAXON API should be preferred.*

 * **gui**: *The Cinema 4D GUI is based on "dialog" windows based on the GeDialog class.
 A plugin can create custom dialog windows for user interaction or creates new managers.*